dasc-lab/robot-framework/docs/px4_robots/robot_framework_guide.md

     std::cout << "Arm" << std::endl;
 ```
 Here, we first set the command mode. `kPositionMode` is the position control mode.
 You can demand desired x,y from it.
 It does not care about yaw at the moment.
-If you want to use the velocity mode, it will be 'kVelocityMode' in which you need to set linear x velocity and yaw_rat.
+If you want to use the velocity mode, it will be `kVelocityMode` in which you need to set linear x velocity and yaw_rat.
 Other fields will be ignored (but better put them to 0).
 After setting the mode, we first start sending some offboard commands (desired position) in a loop and then set the rover to use offboard mode.
 Note: in PX4, automatic mode is called 'offboard mode' as the setpoints are received from outside, like an offboard computer (Jetson/Pi/laptop).
 Finally we arm it.